pico-fbw/pico-fbw/README.md

 # pico-fbw

-A fly-by-wire system for RC airplanes designed to run on the Rasperry Pi Pico microcontroller.
+A fly-by-wire system designed for RC airplanes, for the Rasperry Pi Pico microcontroller.

 ## **DISCLAIMER**